Skip to main content

 Kelli Lutz

-Instructor; Instructor Logisitics Manager
+Instructor; Instructor Logistics Manager

 Kelli Lutz

-Instructor; Instructor Logisitics Manager
+Instructor; Instructor Logistics Manager

 EMT, W-EMT; Avalanche Level-1; Leave No Trace (LNT) Trainer; Outdoor Leadership, Central Oregon Community College; Parks & Tourism, University of Montana